In the story below, we've tried to explain why we have created the

 If we apply Moore's Law to the above, it means that we only have to add a single

-bit every two years.
+bit every 18 months.
 Each bit doubles the number of posibilities.

-Each bit represents a gained time of two years.
+It represents a gained time of 18 months.

 Back in the 19th century, Auguste Kerckhoffs stated that any cipher system